-This is the final post in my mini series on life insurance.
+This is the final post in my mini-series on life insurance.
 The previous posts in this series are:

 How can you be sure it will be there?
 Well, you can’t.
 Insurance companies can and do go out of business.
 Nobody can predict the future.
 But that doesn’t mean you shouldn’t try to pick a financially strong company when you buy your life insurance.

 Like a scorecard, the rating is an indication of the company’s financial strength.
 Stronger companies are expected to last longer.
-Rating agencies are not 100% reliable, but in my opinion they do a far better job than amateurs like you and me.
+Rating agencies are not 100% reliable, but they do a far better job than amateurs like you and me.
 They are as good as you can get.

 When you buy life insurance, an A+ (Superior) from A.M.
 Best is the minimum you should require.
-You should also look for a good rating from at least one other rating agency like Standard & Poor’s or Moody’s.
-In my opinion you should insist on a rating in the top 4 tiers from S&P or Moody’s, which means at least an AA- from S&P or Aa3 from Moody’s.
+You should also look for a good rating from at least one other rating agency like Standard & Poor or Moody’s.
+You should insist on a rating in the top four tiers from S&P or Moody’s, which means at least an AA- from S&P or Aa3 from Moody’s.

 Insurance companies usually advertise their ratings on their website.
 If you don’t see the ratings, contact the company and ask.